7mind/metaprogramming-acid-test/README.md

 - **Python**: Frame introspection for logging; runtime reflection TypeId via type(); `@id` through `Annotated`
 - **Rust**: Macros for logging; TypeId via std::any::TypeId; Functoid with #[id] attrs
 - **TypeScript**: Convention-based Functoid with compile-time metadata enforcement
 - **Haskell**: All three challenges implemented using Template Haskell for variable capture, Typeable/Type.Reflection for runtime type identity, and GADTs with type-level strings for functoids with parameter IDs.
-Subtyping modeled via type classes.
 - **C++**: Structured logging includes robust variant (`LOG_ROBUST`) that handles arbitrary expressions using preprocessor stringification with try-catch fallback.
 All three challenges implemented using C++20 template metaprogramming, constexpr evaluation, and compiler intrinsics.

 ### External Library Implementations